x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Remote/getSystem_en.md

 ##DESCRIPTION##

-Open a file or create a new file.
+This function is used to open a file or create a new file.

 ##PARAMETERS##

-NULL
+None

 ##RETURN VALUE##

-On success, return void.

-On error, exception will be thrown.
+When the function executes successfully, it will return a System object.

+When the function fails, an exception will be thrown and an error message will be printed.

 ##ERRORS##

-when exception happen, use [getLastError()](reference/Sequoiadb_command/Global/getLastError.md) to get the [error code](reference/Sequoiadb_error_code.md)  and use [getLastErrMsg()](reference/Sequoiadb_command/Global/getLastErrMsg.md) to get [error message](reference/Sequoiadb_command/Global/getLastErrMsg.md).
-For more detial, please  reference to [Troubleshooting](troubleshooting/general/general_guide.md).
+When the exception happens，use [getLastError()](reference/Sequoiadb_command/Global/getLastError.md) to get the error message or use [getLastErrMsg()](reference/Sequoiadb_command/Global/getLastErrMsg.md) to get the error code.For more detials, refer to [Troubleshooting](troubleshooting/general/general_guide.md).

+##VERSION##

+v3.2 and above

 ##EXAMPLES##